Fall Yard Clean Up Tips

 As you put your backyard to rest for the season, follow these tips to make your autumn backyard clean-up as smooth as possible.

 • Check the weather in advance.
-Rainy weather can make leaves heavy and difficult to rake.
+Rainy weather can make leaves heavy and challenging to rake.

 • Use compostable paper yard waste bags, not plastic garbage bags, to collect fallen leaves.